gaelmoccand/Cpp_Weekly/containers/README.md

 ```

 ## 3. Remove elements in associative containers

+Associative containers can be maps & set and their flavor unordered and multi

 * How to remove the elements at a given position (or between two given positions),
 * How to remove the elements equivalent to a certain value,